hypo69/hypo/docs/gemini/ru/explainer/src/utils/video.md

 **Relationships with other parts of the project:**

 The `src.logger` module is directly linked, showing dependency on this module to handle logging and error reporting.
-This demonstrates the module's role as a utility within a larger project, potentially handling downloads for different content types.
+This demonStartes the module's role as a utility within a larger project, potentially handling downloads for different content types.